 Reneé Baker was born and raised in rural Eastern Oregon, where timber and cattle sustained the small communities.
 She worked at a young age and developed a strong work ethic.
 In 1982 she moved to Idaho and became the youngest licensed real estate agent in the state; at that time, she was 19.
 Reneé has an affection for pairing sellers and buyers for the best property ownership outcome.
 She aims to assist buyers and sellers in navigating with ease throughout the transactions, where sometimes there are challenges.
 Using background and experience, organizational skills, and efficient processes are like a solid vessel helping clients avoid rough waters.

-Reneé currently lives on a ranch in Washington County, Idaho, in the North Crane Creek area with her husband, raising cattle, hay, and horses.
-They have more than 40 years of experience in the beef cattle and commercial hay business between the two of them.
+Reneé moved to a working cattle ranch in Washington County, Idaho, in 2013 from a working ranch in Oregon.
+She has over 35 years of experience with managing cattle, horses, crops, and dogs.
 She has been very involved with the U.S. Forest Service, Bureau of Land Management, and State agencies on grazing allotments.
 Working with these agencies and other ag-related organizations is a primary asset to clients, helping to traverse through each entity’s process.

-Reneé is a member of the Idaho Board of Realtors, Weiser River Cattleman’s Association, Idaho Wild Sheep Foundation, and Fay Ranches Community Foundation.
+Reneé is a member of the Real Estate Land Institute, Idaho Board of Realtors, Weiser River Cattleman's Association, Idaho Wild Sheep Foundation, and Fay Ranches Community Foundation.

 This is an opportunity to own property surrounded by public land for personal indulgence.
 This land in Gem County, Idaho, possesses many features to immerse yourself in beautiful mountain living.
-Investment in this type of land is difficult to find as the State of Idaho.
+Investment in this type of land is difficult to find.
 Find peace and stillness throughout the draws, benches, and hilltops.
 The year-round creek is so pleasant; it flows from north to south along the meadow’s edge.
 The east side of the land offers privacy with views of the creek from above.

 This Idaho offering is a gateway to backcountry recreation.
 With a custom 2017-built home and a spacious wrap-around covered porch, take in all the mountain views, wildlife, and the sound of the year-round creek that runs through the yard.
 The home feels like a cabin with all the wood elements and rustic features making it very cozy and welcoming.
 Close enough to civilization but tucked away from the world, it’s nestled in the Cuddy Mountains, providing a private, quiet, and isolated way of living.